chemiscope functions reference

 • properties (dict) – optional dictionary of properties, see below

 • environments (list) – optional list of (structure id, atom id, cutoff) specifying which atoms have properties attached and how far out atom-centered environments should be drawn by default.
-Functions like all_atomic_environments() or librascal_atomic_environments() can be used to generate the list of environments in simple cases.
+Functions like all_atomic_environments() can be used to generate the list of environments in simple cases.

 • shapes (dict) – optional dictionary of shapes to have available for display, see below.